The Erfurter Ressource

 Rear-view

-In May, 2019, the Bauers invited me to a formal dinner at the old Schauspielhaus, Erfurt's dramatic theatre.
-Since the construction of a new theatre, the Schauspielhaus has fallen into disuse and faces certain demolition.
-It has turned into a hangout for vandals, and even served police-SWAT teams as a training-ground, causing some damage to this wonderful old Art-nouveau building.
+During my last trip to Erfurt, Germany, in May, 2019, before the onset of the Covid lockdown, my friends Antje and Jens Bauer invited me to a formal dinner at the old disused Schauspielhaus, Erfurt's former stage-theatre.
+When the city-government of Erfurt constructed its new theatre in 2003, it abandoned the Schauspielhaus, which then fell on hard times and faced certain demolition.
+It became a hangout for vandals, and even served police-SWAT teams as a training-ground—a terrible fate for a wonderful old Art-nouveau building.

-However neglected or gloomy it looks on the outside, the Bauers and their friends made the interior cheerful and bright, Jens acting as the master of ceremonies.
+However gloomy and abused it looks on the outside, the Bauers and their friends made the interior cheerful and bright, Jens acting as the master of ceremonies.
 They have created a Verein, in English, a private association, with plans for restoring the building, and putting it to good use.
+(Note in the "Rear-view" photo the space behind the building—large enough for a beer-garden or receptions.)

 Dr. Jens Bauer, centre